HLTH SC 3100 - Exercise, Nutrition & Metabolism

 Learning & Teaching Activities

-The information below is provided as a guide to assist students in engaging appropriately with the course requirements.A total of 5 contact hours per week of 2 face to face lectures, 1 tutorial and practical classes are expected.
-In addition advanced preparation for the practical workshops and tutorial classes is expected.
-Preparation for the individual assignment (10hrs); discovery project (20 hrs) submissions and final exam preperation (40 hrs) will also be required.
+The information below is provided as a guide to assist students in engaging appropriately with the course requirements.Students will be required to complete the online task (1hr per week) at home.
+In addition preparation for the practical and tutorial classes (1hr per week) will be required.
+This allocated time is in addition to the 5 contact hours per week of face to face lecture, tutorial and practical classes.
+Preparation for the assignment (10hrs); discovery project (20 hrs) submissions and final exam preperation (40 hrs) will also be required.

 Learning Activities Summary